Quantum Knots and New Quantum Field Theory: Examples of quantum knots

 Similarly for the trefoil knot in Fig. 4b which is the mirror image of the trefoil knot in Fig.4a we have that the definition (\ref{m14}) for this knot is equal to $Tr\langle W(z_5,z_5)R^{-1}\rangle $ which is a knot invariant for the trefoil knot in Fig.4b.
 We notice that this knot invariant is different from (\ref{m22}).
 This shows that these two trefoil knots are not topologically equivalent.

 With the above new knot invariants we can now give a classification of knots.
 Let $C_1$ and $C_2$ be two knots.
 Then since we can derive the Reidemeister moves by using (\ref{m7a}), (\ref{m8a}) and (\ref{m9}), we have that $C_1$ and $C_2$ are topologically equivalent if and only if the $W$-product and the correlation (\ref{m14}) for $C_1$ can be transformed to the $W$-product and the correlation (\ref{m14}) for $C_2$ by using (\ref{m7a}), (\ref{m8a}) and (\ref{m9}).
 Thus correlations (\ref{m14}) are knot invariants which can completely classify knots.
-From the above examples we see that knots can be classified by the number of product of $R$ and $R^{-1}$ matrices.
+In \cite{Ng}, we use other approach to show that knots can be classfied by the number of product of $R$ and $R^{-1}$ matrices.
 More calculations and examples of the above knot invariants will be given elsewhere.